 Can you walk around Sintra?

-Yes, you can walk around Sintra but taking a bus/tuk-tuk is highly recommended in some steep areas.
-For instance, you can easily walk from the city center to Quinta da Regaleira as well as from Pena Palace to Moorish Castle.
+Yes, you can walk around Sintra, but taking a bus or tuk-tuk is highly recommended in some steep areas.
+For instance, you can easily walk from the city center to Quinta da Regaleira and from Pena Palace to Moorish Castle.
 But it is advised that you take the bus from Sintra bus station to Pena Palace because the climb is very steep.

 Can you do Sintra in half a day?

-You cannot do a lot in Sintra in half a day but you can definitely see one important castle.
+You cannot do a lot in Sintra in half a day, but you can definitely see one important castle.
 That has to be either Pena Palace or Quinta da Regaleira.
 You cannot do both in half a day.
-For example, this tour of 5 hours duration takes you through a guided visit of Quinta da Regaleira only.

 How much time do I need in Sintra?